 Onay Card

 The Onay Card is Almaty’s transport ticket.
-It is sold at kiosks or metro stations for 400 tenge.
-You get 1 free ride for your 400 tenge.
+It is sold at kiosks or metro stations, which includes 1 free ride.
 You then need to charge the card at a Qiwi payment terminal, online or via the Onay app.
 You can sell the card back at the train station.

 Be aware that it takes 15 minutes for your card to recharge, and that you cannot beep in someone else on the same card if you are 2 on the bus.
 The card is only valid in Almaty and can be used on the metro and the bus.
-You can still pay cash, or on the bus, by sms.
+You can still pay cash on the bus (make sure you have correct change since the country is very cashless these days), or by sms.
+Questions and tips collected in the transport cards forum Q&A.

 Metro

 Almaty’s metro is shiny and clean, but limited to 1 east-west line under central Abay and Dostyk avenues.
 It is a quick way to get around the city if your destination is close to a stop.
-Fare price is 80 tenge.
 The metro runs from 6.30am to 11.30pm, roughly every 10 minutes.

 City bus